 Low-income families are also more likely than those with higher incomes to find themselves subject to collections and to fall into bankruptcy.
 State policies can ensure that there are limits on hospital billing and collections so that they do not lead to further financial trouble.
 Additionally, protecting assets in debt and bankruptcy proceedings helps families from losing everything to bankruptcy and ending up in an insurmountable financial hole without the assets that could help them rebuild their lives.
 However, very few states provide strong protections of assets in bankruptcy,[xxix] and even fewer limit hospital billing and collections.[xxx]
-While Montana does protect some assets in bankruptcy, [xxxi] it does not limit hospital billing or collections. [xxxii]
+While Connecticut does limit hospital billings and collections, [xxxi] it does not adequately protect all assets in bankruptcy. [xxxii]

 Additionally, when overall tax rates are higher for those earning less than for those at the top, little is left over for working families to make ends meet.
-In Montana, the bottom 20 percent of earners pay 6.1 percent of their income toward state and local taxes, compared to 5.8 percent for the top 20 percent.[xxxvi]
+In Connecticut, the bottom 20 percent of earners pay 10.5 percent of their income toward state and local taxes, compared to only 9.2 percent for the top 20 percent.[xxxv]

 Tax credits can also help would-be entrepreneurs, small business owners, and the employees who work for them.
-Two-thirds of low-wage workers are employed by large businesses with over 100 employees,[xxxviii] so tax credits can help small businesses that want to provide good wages compete with large low-wage corporations.
+Two-thirds of low-wage workers are employed by large businesses with over 100 employees,[xxxvii] so tax credits can help small businesses that want to provide good wages compete with large low-wage corporations.
 However, many states do not provide any small business tax credits or other incentives for small businesses, leaving such small businesses struggling to compete.
-In Montana, while there are a number of tax incentives for businesses, there are none targeted toward small businesses.[xxxix]
+Connecticut, though, does provide tax incentives targeted toward small businesses targeted toward job creation.[xxxviii]

 Supports for Working Families